Smart Orbiter v3.0 summary

 High Flow

-Best optimized weight vs flow ratio thanks to Bondtech CHT nozzle.
+Best optimized weight vs flow ratio thanks to Bondtech CHT nozzle, flow rate 30–40 mm3.

-Note: Actual flow depends on the filament type, nozzle
+Note: The actual flow depends on the filament type, nozzle

 temperature and size.
-The picture exemplifies a typical behavior measured using
+The picture exemplifies typical behavior measured using

 SUNLU PLA @ 210°C. The figure shows performance results using standard V6 plated